-The former Houston Dynamo star has been granted a work visa and completed his move to EPL club Stoke City.
+The Houston Dynamo announced today that defender Geoff Cameron was granted his United Kingdom visa and has completed his transfer to Stoke City.

 “On behalf of the club, I want to thank Geoff for his contributions over the last five seasons and wish him all the best at Stoke City,” said Dynamo president Chris Canetti.
 “He has been an excellent player and community ambassador during his time here.
 I am confident that he will have success in the Premier League.
 We are sorry to see Geoff go, but this is an excellent deal for all parties involved and one that is very beneficial to the Dynamo moving forward.”